 df -h

-The sample command output shown in the following figure is displayed.
-In this example, the space usage of the /dev/xvda1 partition is 15%.
+The following command output is returned: In the example, the usage of the

-directory.
-Perform operations based on the actual scenario.Run the following commands in sequence to identify which directory consumes the largest amount of disk space in a hierarchical manner.
+directory occupies the largest space.
+Perform the following operations based on actual scenarios.Run the following command to identify which directory consumes the largest amount of disk space.

 For example, the preceding command output indicates that the

 directory consumes the largest amount of disk space.
-Then, you need to further identify which file or directory consumes the largest amount of disk space in the/usr
+Then, you need to further identify which file or directory consumes the largest amount of disk space in the/home

-Perform the following operations based on the business scenario:
+Perform one of the following operations based on the cause and your business scenario:

 Delete files or directories that consume a large amount of disk space and are no longer needed based on your business requirements.

 Resize existing disks or create more disks based on your business requirements if your business does not allow you to delete files from disks or disk space cannot be released by deleting files.
-For more information, see Overview of disk resizing, Create a disk, and Attach a data disk.
+For more information, see Overview of disk resizing, Create an empty data disk, and Attach a data disk.

 Each file or directory in a file system is identified by a unique inode.
 A specific number of inodes are pre-allocated to a disk partition for files and directories when the disk partition is formatted.
 However, if the file system of the disk partition stores a large number of small files or directories, inode resources may become insufficient.
 If all inodes of a disk partition are allocated to files or directories, no new files or directories can be created on the disk partition regardless of whether the disk partition has free space.
-This causes the issue that the inode usage reaches 100%.
 To resolve the issue, you can delete unnecessary files or directories to release inodes or increase the number of inodes.

 Run the following command to query the inode usage: